Shanyey/tp/docs/DeveloperGuide.md

 7. Warning messages will be displayed when scheduling checkups for patients who do not have any assigned nurses.
    * Currently, users are allowed to schedule checkups for patients even if the patient does not have any nurses assigned to them.
    * For future enhancements, a warning will be displayed to alert the user that the patient they are scheduling a checkup for does not have any assigned nurses.
+8. Nearly similar person `edit` handling is not consistent due to the search functionality.
+   * A nearly identical person refers to a person that has all of the same person attributes as another person, except for any one of these attributes: `name`, `phone number` and `date of birth`.
+   * Currently, the `edit` command **may** not work if it is applied to a nearly similar person, that is not the first person in line among the nearly identical person, shown in the current list.
+   * `edit` will tend to edit the first person in line among the nearly identical persons, instead of the one that is intended to be edited (i.e. the nearly identical person not first in line).

 ## **Appendix: Effort**